Makgadikgadi Pans National Park Botswana

 The Makgadikgadi Pans National Park feature impressible bird life worth exploring.
 The range of migrant waders are present in the wet season while in the dry periods, the bird species like; lappet-faced and white-backed vultures, tawny and martial eagles, bateleur, lanner and red-footed falcons, black-breasted snake eagle, gabar and pale chanting goshawks.
 Others include; the Orange river and red-billed francolin, secretary bird, ostrich, guinea fowl, kori bustard, black and red-crested korhaan, crowned plover, spotted dikkop, double-banded courser, giant eagle, all species of sand grouse, pearl-spotted owls, hornbill, lilac-breasted and purple rollers, larks, pipits and cisticolas.
 In the Wet season, the bird species like ruffs, Sandpipers, the greenshank, the wattled cranes, stilts, egrets, storks, greater and lesser flamingos, the brown snake, lesser and rock kestrel among others thrive in the park.

-Tourist Activities in Makgadikgadi Pans National Park
+Safari Activities in Makgadikgadi Pans National Park Botswana

 Game drive as a Botswana Safari activity in Makgadikgadi Pans National Park